(Last Update: 16.5.2021)

 No description added yet.

-The Finnish Orchid Society has been established in 1961.
+The society has been established in 1961.
 It works as a link between growers of tropical orchids as well as those more interested in exploring domestic hardy orchids.

-The total number of members lingers around 800 covering the whole country.
+The number of members lingers around 600 covering the whole country.
 It is worth mentioning that our northernmost orchid hobbyists live well above the Arctic Circle.

-The membership journal of the society is called Orkidealehti.
+In 2022 we celebrated the 54th volume of our membership journal called Orkidealehti.
 It is published five times a year with ca. 44 pages, one of the issues being a more extensive double number.
-The journal with its inspiring and useful contents about tropical and hardy orchids is targeted to our members, while not forgetting to take care of its scientific validity.
+The journal is targeted to our members.
+Therefore, the emphasis is on its inspiring and practical contents about tropical and hardy orchids, but not forgetting the scientific validity.

 The society organises monthly meetings in Helsinki and occasionally in other cities.
-The meetings are recorded on video and published on our web pages to serve those unable to attend the meetings personally.
+The meetings are videotaped and published on our web pages to serve those unable to attend the meetings.
+An orchid show is arranged biannually.
+The next one will be held in Helsinki in Oct.
+2022

 The web pages offer information about orchid growing and list a library of orchid books for our members to use.
-Our web store sells orchid related products like older issues of our orchid journal.
-In addition, for example, orchid excursions can be purchased and paid directly on the web.
-The membership management is web based.
-Our Facebook pages can be found here.
+Our web store sells orchid related products like older issues of the orchid journal, orchid excursions, memberships, and even orchid jewelries.

 Further details may be found in the website.